balmebru/FishIDisease/README.md

 ### Dataset description

-The main data is collected as images from a aquaculture in switzerland.
+The main data is collected as images from aquaculture in Switzerland.
 The pictures of the fish are taken as sideways full pictures on a white cutting board.
-Therefore the mask extraction should be somewhat easy.
+Therefore, it is somewhat likely that the model learns to separate based on the white background.

-The dataset contains different pictures:
+The dataset contains different types of pictures:

 - Total data
     - FishDisease
          - EyeDisease
-              - healthy
+               - Healthy
-              - diseased
+               - Diseased
     - Weight
-              - OverOrUnder Weight
+        - Over or Underweight
-              - Bleeding vs Bloodcirculation
+    - Bleeding vs Blood Circulation
     - FishCount
-          - videos from inside the tank
+        - Videos from inside the tank